alexbelgium/hassio-addons/joal/README.md

 ## Configuration

-### Joal configuration
-Check the log : all informations are there tailored for your system.
+Joal configuration : in the addon log are all informations tailored for your system
-1. Via ingress (accessible from within the app)
-2. From the local network, by accessing directly accessing the url ("joal" must be replaced by whatever your "ui_path" is set to in the addon options): `http://homeassistant.local:8081/joal/ui`

-### Addon options
+Addon options
 ```yaml
 secret_token: lrMY24Byhx #you can encode your own token here that will be used to identify in the app
 ui_path: joal #the path where Joal will be accessible